TheCedarPrince/thecedarprince.github.io/notes/01072021074632-computable-phenotypes.md

++++
-@def title = "What Are Computable Phenotypes?"
-@def slug = "01072021074632-computable-phenotypes"
+title = "What Are Computable Phenotypes?" slug = "01072021074632-computable-phenotypes"
-@def tags = ["zettel", "ehr", "electronic", "health", "records", "computable", "phenotypes", "codes", "icd-9", "icd-10", "snomed-ct", "archive"]
-@def description = "An overview into what computable phenotypes are and how they are used."

-@def rss_title = "What Are Computable Phenotypes?"
-@def rss_description = "An overview into what computable phenotypes are and how they are used."
-@def rss_pubdate = Date(2021, 1, 7)
+tags = ["zettel", "ehr", "electronic", "health", "records", "computable", "phenotypes", "codes", "icd-9", "icd-10", "snomed-ct", "archive"] description = "An overview into what computable phenotypes are and how they are used." rss_title = "What Are Computable Phenotypes?" rss_description = "An overview into what computable phenotypes are and how they are used." rss_pubdate = Date(2021, 1, 7)
++++

 What Are Computable Phenotypes?